magicmq/pyspigot/README.md

 1. Clone the repository: `git clone https://github.com/magicmq/PySpigot.git`
 2. Enter the repository root: `cd PySpigot`
 3. Build with Maven: `mvn clean package`
-4. Built files will be located in the `target` directory.
+4. Built JAR files will be located in the `target` directory of each module (core, bukkit, bungee).
+The `target` directory in the root of the project will contain aggregated sources and JavaDocs for all modules.

+Note that [JythonCompiler](https://github.com/magicmq/JythonCompiler), an application I authored to compile Jython source modules, is utilized when building PySpigot.
+It compiles the `pyspigot.py` helper module (as well as any other modules in `src/main/resources/Lib`) for distribution in the final JAR file.
+You do not need to install this manually; it is included as a dependency in the `pom.xml`.

 ## Issues/Suggestions